February 17, 2021 version

 Droit au Corps wishes to start a public debate on “the conditions for consent to circumcision”, which would allow the reaching of a consensus between all parties, an optimal balance likely to alleviate a maximum of suffering.

-Promote the creation of a global alliance for the abolition of sexual mutilation
+Developing the international coalition for the abandonment of sexual mutilation

 Droit au Corps advocates a universalist approach to sexual mutilation: shouldn’t the world community protect all children equally, regardless of their gender ?